-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Fiscal Year Ended December 31, 2004 OR TION REPORT PURSUANT TO SECTION 13 OR 15(d THE SECURITIES EXCHANGE ACT OF 1934) For the Transition Period From to Commission File Number 1-6541 LO EWS CORPORATION (Ex xact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 13-2646102 (I.R.S.
-Employer Identification No.) 67 Madison Avenue, New York, N.Y.
-10021-8087 Address of principal executive offices) (Zip Code) (Re (212) 521-2000 gistrant's telephone number, including area code) Secur ities registered pursuant to Section 12(b) of the Act: Title of each class Loews Common Stock, par value \$1.00 per share Name of each exchange on which registered New York Stock Exchange Carolina Group Stock, par value \$0.01 per share 3 1/8% Exchangeable Subordinated Notes Due 2007 New York Stock Exchange New York Stock Exchange Securitie es registered pursuant to Section 12(g) of the Act: None as filed all reports required to be filed by Section 13 or 15 period that the registrant was required to file such repor Yes No Filers pursuant to Item 405 of Regulation S-K is not contain information statements incorporated by reference in Part III Indicate by check mark whether the registrant is an a accelerated filer (as defined in Rule 12b-2 of the Act).
-Yes X No The aggregate market value of voting and non-voti completed second fiscal quarter was approximately \$8, ng common equity held by non-affiliates as of the last bu 867,000,000. isiness day of the registrant's most recently
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF [X] THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2004 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) []OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period From to Commission File Number 1-6541 LOEWS CORPORATION (Exact name of registrant as specified in its charter) Delaware 13-2646102 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 667 Madison Avenue, New York, N.Y.
+10021-8087 (Address of principal executive offices) (Zip Code) (212) 521-2000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Name of each exchange on Title of each class which registered Loews Common Stock, par value \$1.00 per share New York Stock Exchange Carolina Group Stock, par value \$0.01 per share New York Stock Exchange 3 1/8% Exchangeable Subordinated Notes Due 2007 New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X].
+Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
+Yes X completed second fiscal quarter was approximately \$8,867,000,000.